rism-digital/verovio-reference-book/_book/03-interactive-notation/01-css-and-svg.md

 The attributes in the SVG `<g>` elements corresponding to the MEI elements is not limited to the `@class` carrying the MEI element name and the MEI `@xml:id` passed as `@id`.
 Verovio also passed MEI `@type` values as additional `@class` in the SVG.

 However, in many cases, applications need to have access at other attribute values.
-To do so, one can use the `svgAdditionalAttribute` option to specify which attributes needs to be made available directly in the SVG output.
-For example, for making the note pitch name and the note octave accessible, you will need to add the following option value:
+To do so, one can use the `svgAdditionalAttribute` option to specify which attributes can be made available in the SVG output.
+For example, for making the note pitch name and the note octave accessible, you can add the following option values to Verovio's `setOptions()` method:

 ```json
 {